VectorSpaceLab/OmniGen/README.md

 <h4 align="center">
     <p>
-        <a href=#news>News</a> |
+        <a href=#2-news>News</a> |
-        <a href=#methodology>Methodology</a> |
+        <a href=#3-methodology>Methodology</a> |
-        <a href=#what-can-omnigen-do>Capabilities</a> |
+        <a href=#4-what-can-omnigen-do>Capabilities</a> |
-        <a href=#quick-start>Quick Start</a> |
+        <a href=#5-quick-start>Quick Start</a> |
-        <a href="#finetune">Finetune</a> |
+        <a href="#6-finetune">Finetune</a> |
         <a href="#license">License</a> |
         <a href="#citation">Citation</a>
     <p>
 </h4>

 ## 1. Overview

 OmniGen is a unified image generation model that can generate a wide range of images from multi-modal prompts.
 It is designed to be simple, flexible and easy to use.
 We provide [inference code](#4-quick-start) so that everyone can explore more functionalities of OmniGen.

 Existing image generation models often require loading several additional network modules (such as ControlNet, IP-Adapter, Reference-Net, etc.) and performing extra preprocessing steps (e.g., face detection, pose estimation, cropping, etc.) to generate a satisfactory image.
-However, we believe that the future image generation paradigm should be more simple and flexible, that is, generating various images directly through arbitrarily multi-modal instructions without the need for additional plugins and operations, similar to how GPT works in language generation. [](#what-can-omnigen-do)
+However, we believe that the future image generation paradigm should be more simple and flexible, that is, generating various images directly through arbitrarily multi-modal instructions without the need for additional plugins and operations, similar to how GPT works in language generation.

 Due to the limited resources, OmniGen still has room for improvement.
 We will continue to optimize it, and hope it inspire more universal image generation models.
 You can also easily fine-tune OmniGen without worrying about designing networks for specific tasks; you just need to prepare the corresponding data, and then run the [script](#6-finetune).
 Imagination is no longer limited; everyone can construct any image generation task, and perhaps we can achieve very interesting, wonderful and creative things.